Refinitiv/refinitiv-ui/documents/src/pages/build-app/framework-integration/react.md

 export default Select;
 ```

-One common confusion is that Web Components use `class` instead of `className`.
+One of common confusion when using Web components in React is you need to use `class` instead of `className`.

 ```html
 <ef-select class="my-select"></ef-select>